-Prior to this offering, there has been no market for our common stock and we cannot assure you that a significant public market for our common stock will develop or be sustained after this offering.
+Prior to this offering, there has been no market for our common stock.
 Future sales of substantial amounts of our common stock in the public market could adversely affect prevailing market prices from time to time.
 Furthermore, since only a limited number of shares will be available for sale shortly after this offering because of certain contractual and legal restrictions on resale described below, sales of substantial amounts of our common stock in the public market after the restrictions lapse could adversely affect the prevailing market price and our ability to raise equity capital in the future.